T20X/notes/C++Expressions.md

 **If a function argument binds to an rvalue reference parameter, the implementation may assume that this parameter is a unique reference to this argument**

+int&& xref = 5;
+... creates a temporary, initialized with 5, whose lifetime is extended to the end of the block.
+The assignment
+xref = 10;
+changes the value of the still living temporary.

 ## lvalue-to-rvalue conversion
 - value indicated by lvalue is really rvalue result!